Swyter/mab-tools/README.md

 # mab-tools
-[*010 Editor*](https://www.sweetscape.com/010editor/) binary templates for the *Mount&amp;Blade 1.011* and *Warband* game file formats.

-Useful to inspect and manually edit or alter structured data fields from binary files visually.
+[*010 Editor*](https://www.sweetscape.com/010editor/) binary templates for the *Mount&amp;Blade 1.011* and *Warband* game file formats; they are useful to inspect, understand and manually edit or alter structured data fields from binary files, visually.

+## What works
 The currently available `.bt` files are:
 * `*.brf`: BRF stands for *Binary Resource File*.
 * `*.sco`: SCO stands for *Scene Object*.
 * `options.dat`: Only used in the original game.